hariramkc/SwiftPackageTest/README.md

-# SwiftPackageTest
+# MyModule2

-A swift package to be created for testing purpose
+A description of this package.